drogonframework/drogon-docs/ENG-18-Testing-Framework.md

 ### CMake integration

-Like most testing frmaeworks, DrogonTest can integrate itself into CMMake.
+Like most testing frmaeworks, DrogonTest can integrate itself into CMake.
 The `ParseAndAddDrogonTest` function adds tests it sees in the source file to CMake's CTest framework.

 ```cmake
 include(ParseAndAddDrogonTest)